Joint Design of Advanced Computing Solutions for Cancer (JDACS4C)

 Building on these developments and on the goals of the Precision Medicine Initiative and the Cancer Moonshot℠, NCI has created numerous initiatives to promote a national learning healthcare system for cancer to unleash the power of data.

 The Joint Design of Advanced Computing Solutions for Cancer (JDACS4C) program was created in 2016 to accelerate cancer research using emerging exascale computing capabilities (capable of a billion billion calculations per second).
-Announced as part of the Cancer Moonshot, it is an innovative cross-agency collaboration that is designed to equally benefit NCI and the Department of Energy (DOE).
+Announced as part of the Cancer Moonshot, it is an innovative cross-agency collaboration designed to equally benefit NCI and the Department of Energy (DOE).

 Investigators from NCI and the Frederick National Laboratory for Cancer Research work collaboratively with experts in computational, data, and physical sciences from four DOE national laboratories: Argonne, Los Alamos, Lawrence Livermore, and Oak Ridge.